ZoneMinder/zoneminder/README.txt

 defined as mirrored.
-Thus images can now be flipped horizontally or vertically before processing as well as rotated as in previous versions. o    FIX - Made the `Options' link only appear if the user has sufficient permissions.
+Thus images can now be flipped horizontally or vertically before processing as well as rotated as in previous versions. o    FIX - Made the 'Options' link only appear if the user has sufficient permissions.

 o     FIX - Fixed issue where the PTZ control function to  set